gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 - if you are a senior engineer who is by necessity the in-house Kubernetes expert on your team
 - or if you are an engineer on a team who has a service ready with a Dockerfile, and need to deploy it on Kubernetes, on a URL with TLS enabled

-you should be able to get started with Gimlet in minutes.
-And in a few days, you should be able to get your team lead or CTOs credit card to set Gimlet up for good.
+you should be able to deploy to Kubernetes with Gimlet in minutes.
+And in a few days, when you almost forget you made the deployment, you can get your team lead or CTOs credit card to set Gimlet up for good.
 We priced Gimlet in a way that it can be approved without a budget.
 No monthly fees or seat prices, just a single yearly $300 payment.

 We want this $300 to be your best spend ever.
 Like our spend was with TailwindUI.

 ### On sustainability

 We are perhaps leaving money on the table with this pricing.
 That is something we are fine with.
-Like we said, we want this purchase to be a no-brainer.
+Like we said, we want this purchase to be your best purchase of the year.

 This is price tag alone will probably not solve Gimlet's future if not sold in volume (1000 copies a year), but it is a step in the right direction: charging a clear price for a clear value.